Camp Jened: Influence on activism

 Camp Jened provided a fertile environment for political and social discussions.
-As explained by Judith Heumann, a former counselor at the camp: "At Camp Jened we were able to envision a world that didn’t have to be set up in a way that excluded us.
+Judith Heumann, a former counselor at the camp, said: "At Camp Jened we were able to envision a world that didn’t have to be set up in a way that excluded us.
 We started to have a common vision and were beginning to talk about things like, ‘Why are buses not accessible?'"
-The former camper, James LeBrecht, explained: "I had this sense that the world was unfair.
-As a young teenager I realized, ‘Wow, we can actually fight back.'"
-The role of the family was also discussed among Jenedians, including the disabled person's right to privacy (rather than constant family intervention) and the impact of sexism in how parents treated their disabled children.
+Former camper James LeBrecht said: "I had this sense that the world was unfair.
+As a young teenager I realized, 'Wow, we can actually fight back.'"
+Jenedians also discussed the role of the family, including disabled people's right to privacy (rather than constant family intervention) and the impact of sexism in how parents treated their disabled children.

 Furthermore, non-disabled staff came to deeply consider the struggles of disabled individuals.
-As Larry Allison reflected: "We realized the problem did not exist with disabled people.
-The problem existed with people that didn’t have disabilities.
+Allison said: "We realized the problem did not exist with disabled people.
+The problem existed with people that didn't have disabilities.
 It was our problem."
-Meanwhile, Lionel Je’ Woodyard, an African-American counselor reflected that, "Whatever obstacles there were in my way for being a Black man, the same thing was held true for individuals in wheelchairs."
+An African-American counselor, Lionel Je' Woodyard, said, "Whatever obstacles there were in my way for being a Black man, the same thing was held true for individuals in wheelchairs."

 These experiences helped inspire Jenedians to become politically active.
-In 1970, Heumann sued the Board of Education on charges of discrimination after she was denied a teacher's license.
+In 1970, Heumann sued the Board of Education for discrimination after she was denied a teacher's license.
 She won the case, becoming the first person in a wheelchair to teach in New York City.
 That same year, Disabled in Action was formed by a group that included Heumann, Bobbi Linn, and other Jenedians.
 The organization advocated for the civil rights and security for disabled people.
-On the formation of Disabled in Action, Bobbi Linn reflected: "I think of Camp Jened as the training ground where people learned that they had the same rights as everybody else and a lot of the original people were people from Jened."
+Of the formation of Disabled in Action, Linn said: "I think of Camp Jened as the training ground where people learned that they had the same rights as everybody else, and a lot of the original people were people from Jened."
 In the early 1970s, Disabled in Action organized protests, such as the 1972 Manhattan traffic blockade to protest Richard Nixon's veto of the Rehabilitation Act of 1972.
 The act would have provided supplies for dialysis machines and established centers for people living with hearing loss, visual impairment, and spinal cord injuries.